-Passionate About: Women & Children, our Food System, Sustainability, our Environment, the Arts, and Work-Life Balance.
+Passionate About: Women & Children, our Food System, Sustainability, and , the Arts.

 As a consultant, fundraiser, and lawyer serving the non-profit sector since 1998, I have developed a toolbox that draws upon my education and experience to deliver results.
 I'm an advocate for utilizing contract support for non-profits of all sizes because it's efficient and laser-focused, and most importantly, it helps your organization engage more people and raise more money--and ultimately, expand your mission delivery.